 Step-By-Step Instructions to Make Waldorf Salad:

-Step 1: Toast the nuts
+Step 1: Pickle the apples

-Step 2: Make the dressing
+Step 2: Prepare the dressing

-Step 3: Chop the fresh ingredients
+Step 3: Add the fresh ingredients

 💡 Note: These steps are just an overview.
 For detailed quantities, measurements, and exact timings to make this recipe, please check the recipe card below.